knative/serving/DEVELOPMENT.md

 images and deploying them to your Kubernetes cluster.
-If you're developing locally (for example, using [Docker-on-Mac](https://knative.dev/docs/install/knative-with-docker-for-mac/)), add the `-L` flag to avoid needing to push your images to an off-machine registry.
+If you're developing locally (for example, using [Docker-on-Mac](https://knative.dev/docs/install/knative-with-docker-for-mac/)), set `KO_DOCKER_REPO=ko.local` to avoid needing to push your images to an off-machine registry.

 Next, run: